docker/cli/docs/deprecated.md

 (hidden by default in 19.03), will be removed, in favour of `docker stack deploy` using compose files.

+### Support for the `overlay2.override_kernel_check` storage option

+**Deprecated in Release: v19.03**
+**Disabled in Release: v19.03**

+This daemon configuration option disabled the Linux kernel version check used to detect if the kernel supported OverlayFS with multiple lower dirs, which is required for the overlay2 storage driver.
+Starting with Docker v19.03.7, the detection was improved to no longer depend on the kernel _version_, so this option was no longer used.

+Docker v22.06 logs a warning in the daemon logs if this option is set, and users should remove this option from their daemon configuration.

 ### AuFS storage driver